nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 The task file is run in its own isolated [V8 process][v8] `times x THREAD_COUNT`, concurrently, on separate threads.

-Within the task file, custom measurements can be taken using the following [Performance Measurement APIs][perf-api]:
+Custom measurements can be taken using the f ollowing [Performance Measurement APIs][perf-api]:

 - [`performance.timerify`][timerify]
 - [`performance.measure`][measure]